Stop Grinding LeetCode: What to Do Instead

 4

-The metric that matters isn't total problems solved.
-It's your success rate on problems you've never encountered before.
+The metric that matters is your success rate on problems you've never encountered before, not total problems solved.

-Across 200,000+ submissions on Codeintuition, the engineers who break through plateaus share one trait.
+Across 200,000+ submissions on Codeintuition, breaking through the plateau consistently comes down to one thing.
 They didn't solve more problems.
 They changed how those problems were mixed and sequenced.

 If you've been grinding and the plateau is real, the worst next step is more grinding at the same level.
 Go back to the patterns you think you already know and test yourself differently.
 Can you solve a variant you haven't seen?
 Can you identify the right pattern from constraints alone, without knowing the problem category?
 Can you explain why the pattern works, not just how to implement it?